fernando-gap/OOP-In-JavaScript/README.md

 ## Example

-I make this example of prototype using node.js, enojoy!
+I make this example of prototype using node.js, enjoy!